-- Belgium has not ratified the Convention on Access to Official Documents (CoE CETS 205) in force since 2020.
-This Convention is the first binding international legal instrument to recognise a general right of access to official documents held by public authorities that guarantees transparency essential to the self-development of people and to the exercise of fundamental human rights.
-This Convention only permit limitations on this right to protect certain interests like national security, defence, or privacy. - Belgium has not ratified Protocol No. 16 to the Convention for the Protection of Human Rights and Fundamental Freedoms (Coe Cets 214) that allows the highest courts and tribunals of a High Contracting Party, to request the ECtHR to give advisory opinions on questions of principle relating to the interpretation or application of the rights and freedoms defined in the ECHR or the protocols thereto.
-This mechanisms will increase the awareness about human rights enforcement by national courts. - The EU Directive on victim's rights highlights that access to information is a necessary condition to guarantee effective access to remedy.
-However, the EC reported that many EU countries, including Belgium, have not implemented the necessary measures to guarantee this right. - In Belgium, access to information is mainly granted in environmental issues, thanks to the Aarhus convention.
-However, for other legal areas this right is almost unknown. - The booklet "Access to Remedy in Belgium" (2017) has not been updated since its release in 2017, and many mechanisms have already been reformed.
+- The EU Directive on victim's rights highlights that access to information is a necessary condition to guarantee effective access to remedy.
+However, the EC reported that many EU countries, including Belgium, have not implemented the necessary measures to guarantee this right.320 - In Belgium, access to information is mainly granted in environmental issues, thanks to the Aarhus convention.321 However, for other legal areas this right is almost unknown. - The booklet "Access to Remedy in Belgium" (2017) has not been updated since its release in 2017, and many mechanisms have already been reformed.